 Treating Chronic Muscular Tension and Pain

-I offer in-home treatments across Cornwall and West Devon, using Galen Myotherapy to treat dogs with chronic muscular pain and tension.
+I offer in-home treatments across Cornwall and West Devon, using canine massage (Galen Myotherapy) to treat dogs with chronic muscular pain and tension.
 I also offer distance support if you are further afield.

 Muscular pain can be caused by a number of issues including: